wenkokke/setup-agda/HACKING.md

     For instance, if your input is used by the build command in `./src/cli/build.ts`, you add the input name to the `BuildOptionKey` type, and edit the `pickBuildOptions` function to pick your input from the `ActionOptions`.

     If your input requires validation, you should perform this validation in the corresponding pick function, e.g., `pickBuildOptions`.

+## How to release a new numbered version

+TODO: This process is unhinged and time consuming.
+The reason for copying all the binaries over from the 'latest' release is to create a stable snapshot, since binaries must occasionally be replaced due to defects, and if numbered version releases referenced the latest binaries this would alter their behavior.

+1. Create a branch `v$VERSION` replacing `$VERSION` with the new version.

+2. Create a tag `v$VERSION` of the latest commit on branch `v$VERSION`.

+3. Create a release `v$VERSION` based on the tag `v$VERSION`.

+4. Copy all binaries from the 'latest' release to the `v$VERSION` release.

+5. On branch `v$VERSION`:
+    Update the URLs in `data/Agda.versions.yml` to point to the `v$VERSION` release rather than the 'latest' release.

+6. Force update the tag `v$VERSION`.